asaripa3/AutomatedWarehousing/README.md

 | 10   | Move Down            | Deliver 1×Product 3      |
 | 11   | Move Left            | Move Down                |
 | 12   | Deliver 1×Product 2  | —                        |

+## Summary
+This project successfully demonstrates how declarative planning through **Answer Set Programming (ASP)** can be used to coordinate multiple autonomous robots in a constrained, dynamic warehouse environment.
+By clearly separating domain logic from problem instances, and encoding realistic constraints such as traffic rules, shelf handling, and delivery requirements, the system consistently produced optimized, valid plans across diverse scenarios.

+Using the **Clingo** solver, we achieved fast and scalable planning, with all test instances solving in under 1.5 seconds on a consumer-grade MacBook Air.
+The modular design ensures maintainability, and the logic-driven approach allows for rich extensions, such as real-time replanning, human-robot interaction modeling, and industrial-scale simulations.

+This work not only showcases a functional simulation of warehouse automation, but also reinforces the power of **ASP** in real-world AI planning problems where safety, efficiency, and adaptability are critical.